Sister, Sister (1987 film): Plot

 Lucy Bonnard, a young woman with a history of mental illness, helps her older sister, Charlotte, operate the Willows, an inn at their familial plantation in the Louisiana bayou.
-The sexually-frustrated Lucy is unsuccessfully courted by Etienne LeViolette, her childhood friend who now works as a handyman for the sisters.
+The sexually frustrated Lucy is unsuccessfully courted by Etienne LeViolette, her childhood friend who now works as a handyman for the sisters.
 Charlotte is carrying on a romance with town sheriff Cleve Bonnard, but he ends the relationship, blaming Charlotte's overbearing devotion to caring for Lucy.

 Late one night, Matt Rutledge, a congressional aide from Washington, D. C., arrives at the inn as a guest, and soon finds himself attracted to Lucy.
 Three other guests—Mrs. Bettleheim, her daughter, Fran, and son-in-law, Lenny—arrive, and the group share dinner.
 When a storm causes a power outage, Lucy entertains the guests by telling a ghost story about Jud Nevins, a man who disappeared in the bayou years ago.
 Lucy claims that other spirits in the area protect her from the malevolent Jud.
 Etienne, observing Matt's romantic advances toward Lucy, becomes enraged.
 That night, as Lucy sleeps, an unseen assailant spies on her from a hole in the attic floor, and later lurks downstairs while Mrs. Bettelheim has a snack in the kitchen.
 In the morning, Charlotte and Lucy find that their beloved dog, Beaux, has been murdered.
 Lucy becomes hysterical and blames Jud's ghost.
-Moments later, Etienne appears at the house accuses Charlotte of being Jud's killer.
+Moments later, Etienne appears at the house accusing Charlotte of being Jud's killer.
 Later that night, when Matt returns to the Willows, Etienne stops him on the road and warns him that Charlotte is dangerous.
 Meanwhile, Cleve reviews Jud's missing person file at the police station, and finds a photograph of Jud with a young boy who resembles Matt.